axboe/fio/HOWTO.rst

 				Random mixed reads and writes.
 		**trimwrite**
 				Sequential trim+write sequences.
 Blocks will be trimmed first, then the same blocks will be written to.
+So if ``io_size=64K`` is specified, Fio will trim a total of 64K bytes and also write 64K bytes on the same trimmed blocks.
+This behaviour will be consistent with ``number_ios`` or other Fio options limiting the total bytes or number of I/O's.

 	Fio defaults to read if the option is not specified.
 For the mixed I/O types, the default is to split them 50/50.
 For certain types of I/O the